Controversial as it may sound – runners don’t lack mileage, they lack strength!

 It’s a great way to whip up a sweat without raising your heart rate too much like you would do in running.

 Many beginner running programmes like Couch to 5k incorporate walking intervals as it’s a form of active recovery.

 Stand up paddle boarding (SUP)

-Going all out on a rowing machine in the gym after a strength training session as it really raises your heart rate and gets your body used to using different energy systems.
+Using a rowing machine in the gym after a strength training session really raises your heart rate and gets your body used to using different energy systems.